sunsuk7tp/MyCassandra/README.md

 MyCassandra is a **modular** NoSQL.
 MyCassandra is the project branched from Cassandra.

+MyCassandra has an exchangeable **Storage Engine** component like MySQL.
 With MyCassandra, you can exchange Cassandra's storage like Bigtable (commitlog, memtable, sstable) with MySQL, Redis and others.
-The data storage component is called Storage Engine like MySQL.
-This means that you can select the Storage Engine for according to the I/O pattern of applications and the persistence.
+This means that you can select one or more Storage Engine for according to the followings:

+- I/O pattern of applications and the persistence.
+- persistent or in-memory cache
+- your favorite skills for the data stores
 # Release Note
 - [2011.06.??]
 MyCassandra-0.2.1
     - It will support the following functions: